nextflow-io/nextflow/docs/executor/azure.rst

 Pools configuration
 -------------------

-When using the ``autoPoolMode`` setting Nextflow automatically creates a `pool` of computing nodes to execute the jobs run by your pipeline.
+When using the ``autoPoolMode`` setting Nextflow automatically creates a `pool` of compute nodes to execute the jobs run by your pipeline.
 By default it only uses 1 compute node of ``Standard_D4_v3`` type.

 The pool is not removed when the pipeline execution terminates, unless the configuration setting ``deletePoolsOnCompletion=true``